NicolasReibnitz/nps-plus/README.md

 * Dependency updates to address vunerabilities

+## Changes in 1.0.4

+Re-introduced support for comma separated script names that was supported in `p-s` v3.
+In later versions of `nps` (previously known as `p-s`) support for , was dropped in favour of space separated script names.

+In v3 `nps a,b,c` became `nps a b c` in v4.
+In v3 `nps echo arg` because `nps 'echo arg'` in v4.

+`nps-plus` supports a partial return to the old style syntax for better backward compatibility.
+In nps can mix and match , and space.

+In `nps-plus` you can do `nps a b c` or `nps a,b,c` or even `nps a,b c` and all three forms will run the scripts a, b and c.  `nps-plus` does not support `p-s` v3's `nps echo arg` syntax however, it only supports `nps` v4's `nps 'echo arg'` syntax.

 ## Changes in 1.0.2

 * Functions can now return promises.
 This means that functions can now do asynchronous work, and nps-plus will wait for them to resolve.